 We want our own city map on the Bike Lane Uprising app.
 This will only happen if we keep reporting obstructions.

-Let’s get a city ordinance passed in Des Moines that makes obstructing bike lanes against city code, allows for a citation, and a meaningful fine.
+Let’s get a Des Moines city ordinance passed that makes obstructing bike lanes against city code, allows for a citation, and a meaningful fine.

 Update Chapter 135 of Des Moines city code to require indoor bike storage for new multi-family housing and office buildings.